esminc/activejob-google_cloud_tasks-http/README.md

 #### Error when calling assets:precompile?

 When you call assets:precompile, all configs and initializers are loaded.
 If you load your credentials via environment variables they may not be available and the adapter initialization will cause errors.
-To solve this, wrap the `queue_adapter` config in a `unless ARGV.include?("assets:precompile")` condition.
-Eg.
+To solve this, wrap the `queue_adapter` config in a `unless ARGV.include?("assets:precompile")` condition. e.g.:

 ```ruby
 unless ARGV.include?("assets:precompile") # prevents running on assets:precompile